mors2657/megamek-games/index.md

 That's great!
 We'd love to have more servers to allow more public servers to not deal with firewall issues.
 We only ask that you keep it updated with new versions within a reasonable time of their release (not immediate of course but within a month would be great).
 If you're fine with that, open a ticket at the repository and we'd need the IP4 (and IP6 if available) address, port number, version running, a name to place next to it, and a faction to give you your own subdomain.
 We'll update this page as soon as we are able.

-We thank you for wanting to help enable more players to play and happy hunting MechWarrior!
+We thank you for wanting to help enable more players to play and happy hunting MekWarrior!